T

 Insider tips

-• Utilize Busan's efficient subway system for easy travel between attractions.
+• Utilize Busan's efficient subway system to navigate between attractions.

-• Consider purchasing a T-money card for convenient public transport payments.
+• Consider purchasing a T-Money card for easy public transport payments.

 Packing highlights